You did it. Your Vermont LLC is officially up and running, ready to take on challenges, roll in the profits, and change

 But the state does too.
 They need to keep updated records on thousands of businesses so that they can effectively reach out with any important tax or legal communications down the road.
 How do they do it?
 With your cooperation, of course.

-In Vermont, an LLC’s annual report consists of two parts: a Franchise Tax and a Public Information Report.
-Each LLC must submit these filings to the Vermont Comptroller every year to keep their information current.
+In Vermont, an LLC’s annual report includes some vital information about your business, and it helps the state keep its records up-to-date regarding all commercial activity within its borders.
 Unsure how to go about it?
 Never even heard of it?
 No worries at all.
 That’s why we’re here.
 Keep reading for everything you need to know.

 What Is the Vermont Annual Report?
 Why Is It Important?

 Consider an annual report the state’s yearly checkup on your LLC.
 It’s similar to a census in that its purpose is to collect the necessary contact and structural information about each Vermont business.